illinoistech-itm/jhajek/tooling-assignments/deliverables/repo-folder-structure/Readme.md

 ## Repo Folder Structure

-Inside of your class folder, you will create sub-folders as required (not all of these will be neccesary).
+Inside of your class folder, you will create sub-folders as required (not all of these will be necessary).
 Adjust the class name as required.

 ![*Repo Folder Structure*](./images/folder-structure.png "Repo Folder Structure")